Storage

 On local storage (SD, USB, NVMe), the app monitors the roms/ directory for changes.
 New, modified, or deleted ROMs trigger an automatic library update for the affected system.

 On NFS, automatic detection is not available (filesystem notifications do not work across network mounts).
-Use the “Rebuild Game Library” button to pick up changes.
+Use the “Rescan Game Library” button to reconcile the library to current disk state after external changes.

 Storage Change Detection